They Don’t Want Your Comedy Show As Much As They Say They Do

 I held a few shows at my apartment (10 housemates), and got about 15 people to turn out.

 I went about the next eight months without a show.
 Meanwhile, I started working, and graduated college.
 At work, a customer discovered I was a comedian, and said he and his business partner wanted a show at their bar/art gallery.
 I was… unconvinced.
 I reluctantly accepted when I saw the beautiful space with low, 7ft ceilings.
 That, and the owner made bold promises of bolstering the crowd with their social media and email list.
-Even still, I stressed that it would take about six months to build the show that would meet his current expectations.
+Even still, I stressed that it would take a couple months to build the show that would meet his current expectations.
 “Laughing Stock” lasted exactly seven months, ending on the biggest potential show we had.
 I was lucky enough to book Mary Mack and Tim Harmston on their west coast tour that year.
 That was the 3rd or 4th show, and the most successful one we had.